maplain/control-tower/README.md

 | test-2       | test         | false      |
 +--------------+--------------+------------+
 ```

+Tags are useful when:
+* you want to deploy a pipeline with multiple profiles
+* you want to separate similar configurations based on feature

 ## context
 context is an alias for concourse target, team and pipeline. ct provides a rich set of utilities that are associated with one context.